-Island House Goa and Devaaya Ayurveda & Nature Cure Centre are 3-star properties.
+Divar Island Farm House and Devaaya Ayurveda Retreat are 3-star properties.

 For Budget travelers, Moradia dos Quadros is a good option.

 What to expect on Chorao Island

 Chorao Island is the biggest of 17 Islands in the Mandovi river.
 The Salim Ali Bird Sanctuary is the main attraction of this island and if you are lucky then you can also spot crocodiles.

-There are some traditional houses and whitewashed churches which looks beautiful in the middle of lush green vegetation.
+There are some traditional houses and whitewashed churches which look beautiful in the middle of lush green vegetation.
 We saw the dense mangroves as we crossed the Mandovi by boat.

 Places to Visit in Chorao Island

 The main attraction on Chorao island is Salim Ali Bird Sanctuary, which is named after famous Indian ornithologist Dr. Salim Ali.
 It is spread in 178 hectares of land and situated on the western part of the island.

 Entry ticket for sanctuary is 50 INR and the guide fee is 1000 INR.
 For visiting bird sanctuary travel to Island via Ribander jetty, which is next to the mangrove habit of birds.

 The Chapel of St.Jerome, St Bartholomew’s Church, Sateri Goleshwar Temple, and Devi Katyayani Temple are the main places to visit in Chorao Island.
-There are some colourful Portuguese houses also.
+There are some colorful Portuguese houses also.